Coach Your First String First

 Managing a business, especially a small business, is like coaching a sports team.
 Like any team, you have your stars, and inevitably, you have your benchwarmers.
-While both groups have a place in your organization, you don’t manage both in the same way.
+While both groups have a place in your organization, they should not be managed in the same way.

 We all know our stars.
-They bend over backward to get their work done and are there for the business even when dealing with a flat tire, sick babysitter, or bad weather.
+They bend over backwards to get their work done and are there for the business even when they have to deal with a flat tire, sick babysitter or bad weather.
 They don’t need us to stand over them or to watch their every move.
 Typically, they do more than we ask, thinking of things that need to be done before we ask them to be done – and sometimes before even we’ve thought of it!

 Years ago, one of my mentors in leadership taught me the maxim, “Feed what you like.
 Starve what you don’t like.”
-In other words, reward the behaviors you like and want by paying attention to them and supporting those who exhibit them.
-Behaviors that we don’t like or that aren’t helpful should not be allowed to absorb our time and attention.
+In other words, reward the behaviors that you like and want by paying attention to them and supporting those that exhibit them.
+Behaviors that we don’t like, or that aren’t helpful to us should not be allowed to absorb our time and attention.
 By continuing to ignore the stars, we indirectly may be discouraging their performance.
-Rather, we should do everything we can to ensure the high-performers maintain their performance levels and strive to achieve even more.
+Rather, we should be doing everything that we can to ensure the high-performers maintain their performance levels and strive to achieve even more.

 Now, what about the benchwarmers?
 Like every team, every business, regardless of size, has some benchwarmers.
 While not the ideal employees, benchwarmers do serve a purpose.
-We need them when we suddenly need more players when we have gaps or need to fill in for the stars.
-Therefore, we need to cultivate the benchwarmers and ensure we have employees capable of reaching the next level.
+We need them when we have a sudden need for more players, when we have gaps or need to fill in for the stars.
+Therefore, we do need to cultivate the benchwarmers and ensure we have employees capable of reaching the next level.
 Often someone who is a benchwarmer this year will turn into next year’s star.
 Yet, we cannot spend our already limited time focusing on the lower-achieving employees.
-We need to use our business structures, the rewards system, stars leading teams, and performance management to encourage and nurture those.
-Often, stars will take a benchwarmer under their wing; this provides stars with some leadership and management experience while mentoring the benchwarmers.
+We need to use our business structures, the rewards system, stars leading teams, and our performance management process to encourage and nurture those.
+Often times stars will take a benchwarmer under their wing, this provides stars with some leadership and management experience while mentoring the benchwarmers.
 It also frees your time.

-The following are some guidelines for managing your stars and benchwarmers – as well as your time.
+The following are some guidelines for how to best manage your stars and benchwarmers – as well as your time.

 - Set firm guidelines for expected attendance and performance levels.
-Give people plenty of leeway on how to get there, but minimal leeway if they cross the line.
-I recommend one warning, and then they are out.
+Give people plenty of leeway on how to get there, but very little leeway if they cross the line.
+I recommend one warning and then they are out.
 However, discipline should not be the only tool in your bag for dealing with benchwarmers.

 - Any method of discipline MUST be coupled with a system of regular performance reviews and frank discussions about what it takes to be a star.
-Make sure benchwarmers and your stars know where they stand and what is expected of them.
+Make sure benchwarmers, as well as your stars, know where they stand and what is expected of them.

 - Let them struggle.
-When benchwarmers have a hard time with a task, limit your instinct to jump in and make it easy.
+When benchwarmers are having a hard time with a task, limit your instinct to jump in and make it easy for them.
 Let them struggle and learn.
-If they are looking for help, ask them to work with one of their peers to figure it out before coming to you.
+If they are looking for help, ask them to first work with one of their peers to figure it out before coming to you.